 The boat stopped in Bodo for a few hours and we were on our way by 3:00 PM.

 It was already pitch dark, so Jeremy and I went to the front of the ship hoping to see the northern lights.
 The freezing wind, had us questioning our sanity.

 Stars twinkling in the crisp and clear sky was all we saw for about an hour.

 Suddenly, like a figment of my imagination, a green haze started to appear.
 The color waned off and on ever so subtly.
 Jeremy couldn’t see it and thought maybe I had been out in the cold staring into the darkness too long.

-The green haze became clear, bright, and intense.
-Delicately, it waved as if following the motion of the sea.
+Finally, the green haze became clear, bright, and intense.
+It delicately waved as if following the motion of the sea.
 We stood there breathless, captivated by its movement.